ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 When you set up the Horizon 7 environment, you must install and configure the following components:
 * Configure Active Directory services, DNS, and DHCP.
 If necessary, install and configure KMS servers.
-* Install SQL Server for App Volumes Manager and the Horizon Events database
+* Install SQL Server for App Volumes Manager and the Horizon Events database.
 * Optionally, install RDS license servers.
 * Install Horizon Connection Server and replica server version 7.8 or later.
 * Install App Volumes Managers version 2.17 or later.